geojupyter/geojupyter.org/index.md

 GeoJupyter is a blank-slate re-envisioning of geospatial data exploration and analysis workflows for researchers and learners.

+The time has come to redesign data workflows by combining the strengths of desktop GIS and coding based tools into an accessible, collaborative, and reproducible platform.
+Our approach emphasizes creativity, playfulness, and storytelling to enable more confident analysis and exploration of geospatial data.

 [_Current status: Exploration & input-gathering_](/about.md)